sam-almighty/Activity-Tracker-with-LogDNA/manage_eu_acc.md

     * For a bucket with **cross region** resiliency, you can create the bucket in the `eu-geo` location.
 Data is kept within the EU geography across datacenters that are located in Milan, Amsterdam, and Frankfurt.

 * You must restrict user access to manage archived log files in these buckets.
-* Users are responsible for downloading files to EU-managed locations.
+* Users are responsible for downloading files to EU-supported locations.

 To learn how to configure archiving for your LogDNA instance, see [Archiving logs](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-archiving).